If you have bradycardia symptoms it indicates your brain and other vital organs are not getting the oxygen they need. Let me explain more.

-Bradycardia is the medical term to describe a slow heartbeat…and it’s often associated with thyroid dysfunction.
+Bradycardia is the medical term to describe a slow heartbeat.
+It’s a common hypothyroid symptom but unfortunately this important thyroid-heart link is often missed.

 So What’s A Normal Heart Rate?